jescalan/gps/README.md

 .menu__item
 ```

 Not only is this gratuitous repetition, it's ignoring the natural power of CSS and the natural semantics of HTML, and is much more work to write and harder to read.
 And it gets worse and worse the more levels of nesting you have.
-Remember, CSS stands for **C**ascading **S**tyle **S**heets -- why ignore the main strength of CSS, then replicate it yourself in a less efficient manner?
+Nesting in the DOM is an extremely effective way to control and organize your markup, why ignore this strength to favor a more repetitive and less clear strategy?

 ### Rules and Strict-ness